 - 1. The student will be informed in writing of the potential suspension and the reasons for the proposed action. - 2.
 The student will be provided an opportunity for an informal hearing to challenge the reason for the intended suspension and to explain his/her actions. - 3.
 An attempt will be made to notify parents or guardians by telephone if a suspension is issued. - 4.
 Within one (1) school day of the suspension the Superintendent, Principal, or other administrator will notify the parents, guardians, or custodians of the student.
 The notice will include the reasons for the suspension and the right of the student, parent, guardian, or custodian to appeal to the Board or its designee; the right to be represented at the appeal; and the right to request the hearing be held in executive session if before the Board.
-The notice shall also specify that if the student, parent, guardian, or custodian intends to appeal the suspension to the Board or its designee, such notice of appeal shall be filed, in writing, with the Treasurer of the Board or the Superintendent within fourteen (14-) calendar days after the date of the notice to suspend.
-[Note: It is recommended that the Board require individuals to file the notice of appeal within a specific number of calendar days after the suspension notice.
-The Board cannot specify a date for the filing of a notice of appeal of an expulsion that is less than fourteen (14) days].
+The notice shall also specify that if the student, parent, guardian, or custodian intends to appeal the suspension to the Board or its designee, such notice of appeal shall be filed, in writing, with the Treasurer of the Board or the Superintendent within fourteen (14) calendar days after the date of the notice to suspend.
 If the offense is one for which the District may seek permanent exclusion, then the notice will contain that information. - 5.
 Notice of this suspension will also be sent to the: - a.
 Superintendent; - b. student's school record (not for inclusion in the permanent record). - 6.
 If a student leaves school property without permission immediately upon violation (or suspected violation) of a provision of the Student Code of Conduct/Student Discipline Code or prior to an administrator conducting an informal hearing as specified above, and the student fails to return to school on the following school day, the Principal, assistant Principal, Superintendent, or any other administrator, may send the student and his/her parent(s)/guardian(s) notice of the suspension, and offer to provide the student and/or his/her parents an informal hearing upon request to discuss the reasons for the suspension and to allow the student to challenge the reasons and to explain his/her actions, any time prior to the end of the suspension period.